Western culture: Religion

 According to a survey by Pew Research Center from 2011, Christianity remains the dominant religion in the Western world where 70–84% are Christians, According to this survey, 76% of Europeans described themselves as Christians, and about 86% of the Americas' population identified themselves as Christians, (90% in Latin America and 77% in North America).
 73% in Oceania self-identify as Christian, and 76% in South Africa are Christian.

 Eurobarometer polls about religiosity in the European Union in 2012 found that Christianity was the largest religion in the European Union, accounting for 72% of the population.
 Catholics are the largest Christian group, accounting for 48%, while Protestants make up 12%, Eastern Orthodox make up 8% and other Christians make up 4% of the population respectively.
-In addition, Non-believers/Agnostics account for 16%, atheists account for 7%, and Muslims account for 2% of the population respectively.
-According to Scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% 1970), these changes were largely largely ascribed to the collapse of Communism and switching to Christianity in the former Soviet Union and Eastern Bloc countries.
+In addition, non-believers/agnostics account for 16%, atheists account for 7%, and Muslims account for 2% of the population respectively.
+According to Scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% 1970), these changes were largely ascribed to the collapse of Communism and switching to Christianity in the former Soviet Union and Eastern Bloc countries.

 At the same time, there has been an increase in the share of agnostic or atheist residents in Europe that accounted for 18% of the European population in 2012.
 In particular, over half of the population of the Czech Republic (79%) was agnostic, atheist or irreligious, compared to the United Kingdom (52%), Germany (25–33%), France (30–35%) and the Netherlands (39–44%).

 As in other areas, the Jewish diaspora and Judaism exist in the Western world.

 There are also small but increasing numbers of people across the Western world who seek to revive the indigenous religions of their European ancestors; such groups include Germanic, Roman, Hellenic, Celtic, Slavic, and polytheistic reconstructionist movements.
 Likewise, Wicca, New Age spirituality and other neo-pagan belief systems enjoy notable minority support in Western states.